Gomathi Nayagam: Plot

-In a remote village, Kunjappan (Ponvannan) is a carefree man who has the dream of becoming a cinema hero and he renames himself as Gomathi Nayagam to avoid embarrassments.
-His innocent relative Sevanthi (Karthika) is in love with Gomathi Nayagam but Gomathi Nayagam is adamant about being single until he becomes a cinema hero.
-In the meantime, Parameshwari (Haripriya) arrives at the village with her family to become the new school teacher.
-Aravindan (Vishnu Prasad) who is in love with Parameshwari since the college days comes to the village to charm her and Gomathi Nayagam decides to help him.
+In a remote village, Kunjappan is a carefree man who has the dream of becoming a cinema hero and he renames himself as Gomathi Nayagam to avoid embarrassments.
+His innocent relative Sevanthi is in love with Gomathi Nayagam but Gomathi Nayagam is adamant about being single until he becomes a cinema hero.
+In the meantime, Parameshwari arrives at the village with her family to become the new school teacher.
+Aravindan who is in love with Parameshwari since the college days comes to the village to charm her and Gomathi Nayagam decides to help him.

 Later, Gomathi Nayagam's parents want him to marry Parameshwari but Gomathi Nayagam refuses.
 Meanwhile, Parameshwari's mother has a heart attack and on her hospital bed, she gets a promise from Gomathi Nayagam that he will marry Parameshwari.
 Gomathi Nayagam then plans to have a fake marriage with Parameshwari but things get complicated and after a misunderstanding, Gomathi Nayagam marries Parameshwari for real.
 After the marriage, Gomathi Nayagam reveals that he doesn't love her and Parameshwari decides to change his mind.
 Thereafter, all the issues are solved and Gomathi Nayagam finally understands Parameshwari's true feelings.
 Gomathi Nayagam eventually decides to direct and produce his own film to become a cinema hero.